 As you become a more seasoned moto-traveller you’ll find ways to become more efficient with packing and smarter with your money and time.
-But, when you’re starting out on your first few trips, it can be overwhelming preparing everything you need.
+But, when you’re starting out on your first few trips, it can be overwhelming to prepare everything you need.

 Travelling by bike requires an adequate level of minimalism, and just a bit of discipline to keep organized while on a trip.
 Here are a few things I’ve learned to think about before I go on a long trip.

 Set your comfort levels and expectations of the trip.
 Will you be staying in hotels or camping?
 Are you planning to ride gravel or only on the street?
 What time of year is it and what type of weather do you expect?
 How far do you want to travel each day?
 All these questions will help you narrow down what is necessary to pack.

 Whether you’re city-hopping or riding through the backwoods, there are a few essentials you should always have with you.
 I pack three ready-to-go kits, my first-aid kit, tool kit, and emergency overnight kit.
 These three kits are your first resort if something should go wrong on a trip.

 If you carry a first-aid kit you should also have basic knowledge of how to use its contents.
 It’s always a good idea to take a first-aid course to know what to do in situations when you or a friend may need medical assistance.